Last Updated on 17 December, 2020 by Veronica

-You are one step away from completing Route 66, or you’re just starting your journey?
-You’ll find what to do and visit from St. Louis to Bloomington (or vice versa) in today’s post.
+Are you one step away from completing Route 66 or just starting your journey?
+In today’s post, you’ll find what to do and visit from St. Louis to Bloomington (or vice versa).

-You start in St Louis, Missouri.
-You have visited the Chain of Rocks Bridge and the city of St Louis, and you are about to perform another stretch of Route 66.
-You have to know that you are crossing the Mississippi River.
+If you start in St Louis, Missouri.
+You must visit the Chain of Rocks Bridge and the city of St Louis, and you are about to perform another stretch of Route 66.
+First, you have to know that you are crossing the Mississippi River.

 Not too long ago was called the Mississippi-Missouri river and was considered the longest river in the world as it flows from Montana to New Orleans.